-Caparsa is an organic estate winery in Radda in Chianti in the Chianti Classico region of Tuscany, Italy.
+Caparsa is an organic estate winery in Località Caparsino in Radda in Chianti in the Chianti Classico region of Tuscany, Italy.
 Reginaldo Cianferoni bought Caparsa in 1965.
 Reginaldo became a professor of agriculture at the University of Florence, and wrote about Chianti’s troubled economy from the 1960s to the 1980s, his work informed by his ‘mezzadro’ or share-cropping family origins (Nesto & Di Savino, 2016, p.190).
 Reginaldo was succeeded in 1982 by his son Paolo and the latter’s wife Gianna, who is also from a share-cropping family.
 They have five children called Federico (marketing), Filippo (oenologist), Fiamma, Flavio and and Francesco.
-Paolo Cianferoni has strong views on the Chianti Classico DOCG Gran Selezione category.
+Paolo Cianferoni expressed strong views on the Chianti Classico DOCG Gran Selezione category.
+Wines are made under the Chianti Classico DOCG and the Vin Santo del Chianti Classico DOC.

 Vineyards: 2005 11 hectares. | 2017 14 hectares (34.6 acres) of vineyards (the estate comprises 28 hectares of land in total I think), mainly red.
 Pretty extreme, steep and north east facing.
 350-450 metres a.s.l.
 Soils with plenty of quartz and marls.
 Well drained: very low yields, very small grapes.
 But also very low disease pressure.
 Said to have ‘one vineyard with white alberese stones with streaks of quartz and a second vineyard loaded with fine gray chips of galestro….[Paolo Cianferoni’s] favourite soil type,’ because it ‘always stays dry’ and makes for healthier, rot-free grapes (Nesto & Di Savino, p.190-192).